-Winter is already here!
-As we head toward the shortest day of the year, temperatures are dropping, chilly winds are picking up and either the heating is on or we’ve got the fire roaring, leaving our kids vulnerable to runny noses, chapped little cheeks and dry winter skin.
+As we head toward the end of July and early August, temperatures are dropping, chilly winds are picking up and either the heating is on or we’ve got the fire roaring, leaving our kids vulnerable to runny noses, chapped little cheeks and dry winter skin.
 So, how can we protect our vulnerable little ones and their delicate skin during these colder months?1.
 Cover up when you’re out and about

 Not only do our babies and kids look super cute all bundled up, it’s actually helpful.
 Reduce their skin’s exposure to the cold air by covering them up!
 Mittens or gloves are a great way to protect the delicate skin on their hands, which can be prone to dryness.
 Pop a hat on and wrap a scarf around their necks to protect what isn’t covered by their jacket.
 Keep checking their body temperature to make sure they aren’t overheating – sticking to natural fibre clothing (like cotton or merino) is best.